IEOR/blockchain/index.md

 ## Piazza

-If the class wants to use a Piazza we'll set it up.
+If the class wants to use a Piazza, we'll set it up.

 ## Course description